 What is Capitol Hill Day?

-To prepare participants for Capitol Hill Day 2017, packets full of resources (many of which will be posted below shortly) will also be available from the Capitol Hill Day Table at the conference.
+To prepare participants for Capitol Hill Day 2016, packets full of plenty of resources (many of which are posted below) will also be available from the Capitol Hill Day Table across from Grand Registration at the conference.
 Participants will also have the opportunity to attend state prep sessions led by their state captains to further prepare them for the congressional meetings.
-You can find the state prep session times and locations listed on the conference app or posted near the Capitol Hill Day table.
+You can find the state prep session times and locations listed in the Program Journal or posted next to the Capitol Hill Day table.
 For questions about your state prep session and meetings, reach out to your State Captains and stop by the Capitol Hill Day table.

-To further prepare participants, the Alliance will host a workshop at the conference titled 1.03 Capitol Hill Day: Make Your Voice Heard on Monday, July 17 at 2:00 pm to provide updates on the Hill Day policy priorities driving the Capitol Hill Day agenda.
+To further prepare participants, the Alliance will host a workshop at the conference titled 4.06 Capitol Hill Day: Are You Ready? on Wednesday, July 27 at 4:00 pm to provide updates on the Hill Day policy priorities driving the Capitol Hill Day agenda.
 Staff will review these policy priorities and provide the latest legislative and political updates to ensure that Capitol Hill Day participants and other interested advocates have the most recent information prior to their Hill visits.
 They will also make sure you know the key logistics information to participate.

 Capitol Hill Day Resources: